AuDigitalHealth/mcv/input/pagecontent/index.md

 This guide is divided into several pages which are listed at the top of each page in the menu bar.

 - [Home](index.html): This page provides the introduction and scope for this guide.
-- [MHR Gateway API](MHRGatewayAPI.html): This page provides the introduction and scope for this guide.
 - [Conformance](conformance.html): This page describes the expectations for *Must Support* elements in the profiles in this guide.
+- [Guidance](guidance.html): This page provides guidance about various artefcs that are defined in this guide.
+- [Profile and Extensions](profiles-and-extensions.html): This page lists the FHIR profles and extesions that are defined in this guide.
-- [Artefacts](artefacts.html): This page lists the FHIR artefacts that are defined in this guide.
+- [Terminology](terminology.html): This page lists the FHIR terminology that are defined in this guide.
 - [Examples](examples.html): This page lists all the examples used in this guide.
+- [MHR Gateway API](MHRGatewayAPI.html): This page provides the introduction and scope for this guide.
 - [Downloads](downloads.html): This page provides links to downloadable artefacts including the NPM package.
 - [Disclaimers](disclaimers.html): This page lists the licensing, copyright, and disclaimers under which this guide is issued.